onecupofchino/DLC/README.md

 The network was trained using Google Colab for 200.000 iterations.

 FILES:
+- config.yaml: the configuration file used for training the network.
-- CollectedData_Juan.csv#L304: information regarding the labelled data
+- CollectedData_Juan.csv#L304: information regarding the labelled data.
-- dyadic_dlcrnetms5_KOdyadicJun13shuffle1_200000_el_filtered_id_labeled%20(2).mp4: resulting video (can be viewed raw)
+- dyadic_dlcrnetms5_KOdyadicJun13shuffle1_200000_el_filtered_id_labeled%20(2).mp4: resulting video (can be viewed raw).
-- log.txt: the training log in Google Colab
+- log.txt: the training log in Google Colab.
-- CombinedEvaluation-results.xlsx: the evaluation results
+- CombinedEvaluation-results.xlsx: the evaluation results.
+- glossary: information about some difficult technical terms I encountered in the process.